aws-amplify/amplify-js/docs/media/create/static-web-sites.md

 #### Deploy your Site with CLI

-AWS Mobile CLI provides a one-line deploy command that pushes your app's static assets to the Content Delivery Network (CDN).
+Amplify CLI provides a one-line deploy command that pushes your app's static assets to the Content Delivery Network (CDN).
 Using a CDN dramatically increases your app's loading performance by serving your content to your users from the nearest edge location.

 ```bash
 awsmobile publish